What This Covers

 Revocable Living Trust

-A revocable living trust is a legal entity created to hold ownership of a person's assets and describe how and to whom those assets are to be distributed when the grantor passes away.
-The person who creates the trust is called the grantor, and in most cases, also serves as the trustee, controlling and managing the assets placed there during their lifetime.
-The grantor retains control of the trust and can modify or terminate the trust at any time.
+A legal entity created to hold ownership of a person's (known as the grantor) assets and describe how and to whom those assets are to be distributed when the grantor passes away.

 Schedule of Assets

-The Schedule of Assets specifically identifies assets to be transferred to the Trust.
+A list that identifies assets to be transferred to the Trust.
 It should include real property and financial account information.

 Sprinkling Power